consandstuff/consandstuff.github.io/index.md

 *Controllers & Stuff* is a compilation of many controllers and other things I've made.
 I'll try to explain most of these things so you can build your own controller from scratch.
-Feel free to comment on any project on my discord server https://discord.gg/fknwz8s
+Feel free to comment on any project on my discord server [https://discord.gg/fknwz8s](https://discord.gg/fknwz8s)

-<iframe style=center src="https://discordapp.com/widget?id=101851954677837824&theme=dark" width="350" height="350" allowtransparency="true" frameborder="0"></iframe>

 ----------